boxwise/boxwise/README.md

         $ yarn

+    You will need to run this again if the `package.json` or `yarn.lock` files are changed by you or somebody else.

 3. Set up an app on Firebase to use as your development environment.

     * Go to https://console.firebase.google.com/ and click "Add project".